Tehillim–Psalm 121:

 With Rabbi, Dr. Reuven Ben Avraham-Goossens, PhD.

-This Tehillim - Psalm has everything we need when troubled times come upon us, and אֱלֹהִים- יָהוָה(the LORD God) blessed be His Sanctified Name, is always there to console us!
+This Tehillim - Psalm has everything should troubled times come upon us, and אֱלֹהִים- יָהוָה(the LORD Elohim (God) blessed be His Sanctified Name, is always there to console us!

 Tehillim - Psalm 121:1-8.
 (SEF):